lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technologies impose some strict limitations on traffic.
 For instance, devices are sleeping most of the time and may receive data during short periods of time after transmission to preserve battery.
 LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).
 However, some LPWAN technologies do not provide fragmentation functionality; to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}}, they require a fragmentation protocol at the adaptation layer below IPv6.
-Accordingly, this document defines an optional fragmentation/reassembly mechanism for LPWAN technologies to support the IPv6 MTU.
+Accordingly, this document defines an optional fragmentation/reassembly mechanism for LPWAN technologies to support the IPv6 MTU requirement.

 This document defines generic functionality and offers flexibility with regard to parameters settings and mechanism choices.
 Technology-specific settings and product-specific choices are expected to be grouped into Profiles specified in other documents.